Squaw Valley#2 in Best Things To Do in Lake Tahoe

 Recent visitors were impressed by the sheer size of the resort and said it offers a wide range of exciting runs – when the weather cooperates.
 Squaw is a smart choice for first-time skiers too; about 70 percent of its slopes are geared toward those at the beginner and intermediate level.

 But top-notch powder isn't the only thing Squaw Valley has to offer.
-You can also hop a cable car and head to High Camp for a day of ice skating at the Olympic Ice Pavilion (open year-round) or, if you're in need of some R&R, head to the Trilogy Spa at Squaw Valley for some pampering.
-Squaw Valley also has an arcade and a climbing wall.
+You can take the family snow-tubing at the SnoVentures Activity Zone located in the base area of Squaw Valley adjacent to the parking lot or, if you're in need of some rest and relaxation, head to the Trilogy Spa at Squaw Valley for some pampering.
+Squaw Valley also has an indoor climbing wall, located in the Aerial Tram building, and a stunning pool and hot tub found at High Camp.
 Meanwhile, the Village at Squaw Valley offers ample dining options as well as nightlife venues.
-And if you're visiting Lake Tahoe during the summer, you can delight in the resort's swimming lagoon and golf course.
+And if you're visiting Lake Tahoe during the summer, you can tee off at the resort's championship golf course.